 Last month, Bill Richardson, a former U.S. ambassador to the UN who has negotiated the release of several American citizens held in other countries, traveled to Russia to try and negotiate the release of Griner and one other American prisoner.

-Moscow they were seeking the release of Viktor Bout, a notorious arms trafficker.
+Moscow stated that they were seeking the release of Viktor Bout, a notorious arms trafficker.
 Bout was sentenced to 25 years in U.S. prison in 2012 on charges of conspiring to kill Americans, acquire and export anti-aircraft missiles, and provide material support to a terrorist organization.

 National Security Adviser Jake Sullivan issued a statement following the decision.